 Don't limit your profile to the default background image.
 Be creative and add an image that helps to tell your story.
 It could have a logo incorporated, but don't make it too salesy!

 Headline

-Be compelling, tell a story of how you can help the viewer of your profile, full of valuable keywords (220 characters are available).
-Make sure that the leading 50 characters stand alone as they will always be seen, even when the remainder is cropped.
+Be compelling, tell a story of how you can help the viewer of your profile, full of valuable keywords (220 characters).